jmerkel/Loan-Risk-Prediction_Supervised-Machine-Learning/README.md

 - Precision: The reliableness of a positive classification
 - Sensitivity: (aka Recall) the measure of of correct identification

 In this analysis, precision is not very useful as the difference in classification sizes causes the results to be skewed.
-The main metric being used is the accuracy and sensitivity of each loan type.
-In the tables below, the results of each method can be seen, where correct identifications can be seen the the top left and bottom right locations of the array, as well as the precision and sensitivity for the prediction of each loan type.
+The main metrics used are the accuracy and sensitivity stats of each loan type.
+In the tables below, the results of each method can be seen with their respective metrics.
+In the array in each section, the results are illustrated as follows:
+  High-Risk [Predicted High/Actually High , Predicted Low / Actually High] Low-Risk  [Predicted High/Actually Low , Predicted Low / Actually Low]

 #### Random